JaoHundred/ANT/README.md

 ANimeTracking(Android)

 ANimeTracking is an app for you to keep the tracking of your favorite anime shows.
-This was possible thanks to the Jikan.Net and Jikan API and MyAnimeList website.
+This was possible thanks to the Jikan API, Jikan.Net and MyAnimeList website.

 ### Features: